carolinewang01/carolinewang01.github.io/_pages/about.md

 ---

 ------
-I'm currently a Ph.D. student at UT Austin.
-My research interests are reinforcement learning and meta-learning.
+I'm currently a Ph.D. student at UT Austin in the Department of Computer Science.
+My current research interests are combining reinforcement learning and imitation learning, multi-agent reinforcement learning, and game theory.

 Previously, I was an undergraduate student at Duke University, where I researched interpretable machine learning for criminal recidivism with Dr. Cynthia Rudin in the Prediction Analysis Lab.
+I also worked on applying machine learning methods from computer vision and natural language processing to real-world problems.